Terradue/doc-tep-geohazards/source/community-guide/data.rst

 -------------------------

 Once you have performed a search, all filters used for this search are displayed on the window, grouped by type of filter (e.g time, spatial, earth observation, ...).
-You can then remove one filter or check the selected value (go over with the mouse during few seconds).
+You can then remove one filter, remove the whole filter group or check the selected value (go over with the mouse during few seconds).

 .. figure:: ../includes/geobrowser_filters.png
 	:align: center